tommygames/ic-unity-template/README.md

  For steps on how to deploy this project to the IC or create your own from scratch, please read my medium article: https://medium.com/the-ic-gallery/a-unity-game-template-for-the-internet-computer-9b44e1c79add

  Feel free to reach me @tommyinvests on twitter.
-I'm the lead developer of the IC Gallery project.
+I'm a founder and tech lead on the Plethora project.
 We are looking for Unity devs to join us, send me a DM if you’re interested! :)